isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 The Pelvic girdle has three bones that provide an option for the attachment of the lizards hind legs.
 The three bones are the pubis (front), ischium (back) and ilium (wing).
 The pelvic girdle also provides the surface for attachment of back muscles.

-Most lizard species have their pelvic girdle fused and linked to the axial skeleton at the caudal vertebrae except in large lizards such as Komodo Dragon and Tree Crocodile Monitor and bearded dragons� do they eat tomatoes?
+Most lizard species have their pelvic girdle fused and linked to the axial skeleton at the caudal vertebrae except in large lizards such as Komodo Dragon and Tree Crocodile Monitor and bearded dragons do they eat tomatoes?
 .

 In small lizards, the femur is connected directly to the axial skeleton through the ball and socket joint at the sacral vertebrae.